EpsilonSN/traitormod-esn/README.md

-A modified version of the traitor mode.
+A modified version of the traitor mod by Evil Factory.
 Not very modified yet, more info will be added later.